These Lemon Poppyseed Almond Muffins are insanely moist, easy to make and perfect for a slow morning or brunch!

 - 1 tsp. lemon zest

-Preheat oven to 400 degrees F. Line a cupcake tin with cupcake liners and spray with PAM.
+Preheat oven to 400 degrees F. Line a cupcake tin with cupcake liners and spray with cooking spray.
 Make the streusel topping: combine ingredients into a bowl and mix with hands until mixture becomes crumbly.
 Set aside.

 In a large bowl, whisk the first 7 ingredients together (dry ingredients).
 In another bowl, whisk the next 7 ingredients together.
 Pour the wet ingredients together the dry and fold together, being careful not to over mix.

 Use a 1/4 cup measuring cup to scoop batter into each cupcake tin.
 Then top each cupcake with about 1 Tbsp. streusel topping.
-Bake for 20-22 minutes then enjoy!
+Tent muffins with foil and bake for 17-20 minutes or until you insert a toothpick and it comes out clean.
+Enjoy my friends!